Comparing Bankruptcy Options

 -

-Chapter 13 Bankruptcy - Comprehensive Guide 2023
+Chapter 13 Bankruptcy: A Comprehensive Guide for 2024

 Chapter 13 works well for higher-income filers who can afford to repay some debt.
 But all filers can use Chapter 13 to stop foreclosure and keep a house or prevent a vehicle repossession.